Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Related work

 \section{Related work}

 \Cref{tab:related_work} provides an overview of related scientific papers.
-As seen in the table, most studies employ radar systems designed by Novelda or Pulson devices, which consistently use high bandwidths of 1.4GHz or higher.
+As seen in the table, most studies employ radar systems designed by Novelda or Pulson devices, which consistently use high bandwidths of 1.4~GHz or higher.
 A higher bandwidth enhances the precision of the \ac{cir}s, aiding in capturing subtle breathing patterns.
 However, such systems require more powerful downstream processing, reducing the cost-effectiveness of the system.
 These high-bandwidth devices are also not compliant with the IEEE 802.15.4z standard, lacking standardized bandwidth and center frequency configurations.
-Additionally, they are significantly more expensive, costing at least 10 times more than commercial standard-compliant transceivers such as Qorvo’s DW3000, which is priced under €10.
+Additionally, they are significantly more expensive, costing at least 10 times more than commercial standard-compliant transceivers such as Qorvo’s DW3000, which is priced under \euro 10.
 Finally, most of these Novelda and Pulson devices are no longer commercially available.

 Furthermore, as discussed in \Cref{sec:introduction}, capturing breathing movements is challenging since individuals are not always stationary or aligned with radar devices.
 Validation on diverse real-life conditions is essential to claim robustness.
-Columns 7 through 13 of \Cref{tab:related_work} summarize these considerations across the reviewed papers.
-The \textit{Distance} and \textit{Rotation} columns indicate whether various distances and rotation angles between the person and radar were tested. \textit{Environment}, \textit{Posture}, and \textit{Multiple Persons in dataset} denote whether the system was deployed in multiple rooms, included different postures, and featured multiple individuals. \textit{Multi-person} specifies whether the solution was tested with multiple individuals simultaneously in front of the radar.
-Finally, \textit{Non-static} indicates whether the person was performing any movements during the measurements.
+Columns 7–13 of Table I summarize these considerations across the reviewed papers, covering tested distances and rotation angles, variation across environments and postures, the presence of multiple subjects in the dataset, multi-person scenarios (multiple subjects measured simultaneously), and subject motion during measurements.